VladTzaru/feedreader-master-solution/README.md

 - handlebars.js (included)

 ### Installing
-Upon downloading the required project assets, open the index.html file and review the functionality of the application within your browser.
+After you download the required project assets, open the index.html file and review the functionality of the application within your browser.

 ## Running the tests
 To run the tests: